RidOne-technologies/polkadot-web-identicon/README.md

 # PolkadotWebIdenticon

-A generic identity icon that can render Substrate based chains icons for  html/javascript frontend applications.
+A generic identity icon that renders Substrate based chains identicons for  html/javascript frontend applications.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Usage of built example
 See inside [example](example/index.html) folder to see an example of usage

+## Build

-Improvements are on the way !!!
+See [BUILD.md](documentation/BUILD.md)  file to see how to build from the project Improvements are on the way !!!
 Happy coding 😎!!!